sysflow-telemetry/sf-processor/docs/CONFIG.md

 ### Policy engine configuration

 The policy engine (`"processor": "policyengine"`) plugin is driven by a set of rules.
-These rules are specified in a YAML which adopts the same syntax as the rules of the [Falco](https://falco.org/docs/rules] project.
-A policy engine plugin specification requires the following attributes:
+These rules are specified in a YAML which adopts the same syntax as the rules of the [Falco](https://falco.org/docs/rules) project.
+A policy engine plugin specification may have the following attributes:

 - _policies_ (required): The path to the YAML rules specification file.
-More information on rules can be found in the [Rules](Rules.md) section.
+More information on rules can be found in the [Policies](POLICIES.md) section.
-- _mode_ (optional): The mode of the polcy engine.
-Allowed values are `alert` for generating rule-based alerts, `filter` for rule-based filtering of SysFlow events, and `bypasss` for unchnanged pass-on of raw syflow events.
-Default value ist `alert`.
-If _mode_ is `bypass` the _policyengine_ attribute can be omitted.
+- _mode_ (optional): The mode of the policy engine.
+Allowed values are:
+  - `enrich` for enriching records with additional context from the rule.
+This is a non-blocking mode which applies policy, tag and action enrichments to matching records as defined in the policy file.
+Non-matching records are passed on "as is".
+If no mode was specified, the policy engine runs in `enrich` mode by default.
+  - `alert` for generating rule-based alerts.
+In contrast to `enrich`, `alert` is a blocking mode that drops all records that do not match any given rule.
+- _concurrency_ (optional); The number of concurrent threads for record processing.
+Default is 5.
+- *action_dir* (optional): The path of the directory containing the shared object files for user-defined action plugins.
+See the section on [User-defined Actions](POLICIES.md#user-defined-actions) for more information.

 ### Exporter configuration

 An exporter (`"processor": "exporter"`) plugin consists of two modules, an encoder for converting the data to a suitable format, and a transport module for sending the data to the target.
 Encoders target specific, i.e. for a particular export target a particular set of encoders may be used.
-In the exporter configuration the transport module is specified via the _export_ paramater (required).
+In the exporter configuration the transport module is specified via the _export_ parameter (required).
 The encoder is selected via the _format_ parameter (optional).
 The default format is `json`.

-The following table lists the cuurently supported exporter modules and the corresponding encoders.
+The following table lists the currently supported exporter modules and the corresponding encoders.
 Additional encoders and transport modules can be implemented if need arises.
 If you plan to [contribute](../CONTIRBUTING.md) or want to get involved in the discussion please join the SysFlow community.

 | Transport module (_export_) | Target                     | Encoders (_format_) |
 |-----------------------------|----------------------------|---------------------|